 What lawful grounds for processing do we rely on?

 Most of the personal information we process is provided to us directly by yourself when you use our software services or contact us via our website.
 We may also receive personal information from your colleagues or business contacts when they use, or invite you to use, our software services.

 Under the GDPR, the lawful bases we rely on for processing your personal information are:

 Where you have provided specific consent to us using your personal information in a certain way, such as to send you email, text and/or telephone marketing.

 Where it is reasonably necessary to achieve our or others’ legitimate interests (as long as what the information is used for is fair and does not duly impact your rights).

-We consider our legitimate interests to be running Clientshare as a provider of cloud services.
+We consider our legitimate interests to be running Clientshare as a provider of software services.
 For example, to:

 send postal communications which we think will be of interest to you;